Visualization for Recommendation Explainability: A Survey and New Perspectives: Results

-Explanation style (type) is the third dimension in this analysis, which focuses on how the explanation is generated.
+Explanation method is the third dimension in this analysis, which focuses on how the explanation is generated.
 We noted that most of the reviewed works do not provide details about the explanation generation process.
 However, often the underlying recommendation algorithm is discussed.
 We also observed that in most cases the presented explanation is closely tied to the underlying recommendation algorithm, which confirms the findings of other researchers that in general, the used recommendation algorithm controls what kind of explanations could be generated \cite{Tintarev2015,Nunes2017}.
-To identify the explanation style in each of the reviewed tools, we analyzed the provided visualization of the explanation together with the details of the underlying recommendation algorithm.
-Some tools use different explanation styles.
-We considered that a tool follows a hybrid explanation approach if multiple explanation styles are combined within a single visualization.
-The outcome of this analysis is shown in the explanation style part of Table \ref{table:survey-aim-focus-type} and Figure \ref{fig:survey-type}.
+To identify the explanation method in each of the reviewed tools, we analyzed the provided visualization of the explanation together with the details of the underlying recommendation algorithm.
+Some tools use different explanation methods.
+We considered that a tool follows a hybrid explanation approach if multiple explanation methods are combined within a single visualization.
+The outcome of this analysis is shown in the explanation method part of Table \ref{table:survey-aim-focus-type} and Figure \ref{fig:survey-type}.